-- Medical history: A doctor will ask questions about joint symptoms, including when they began, how severe they are, and what improves or worsens them, and whether any relatives have RA or other autoimmune conditions.
+- Medical history: A doctor will ask questions about joint symptoms, including when they began, how severe they are, what improves or worsens them, and whether any relatives have RA or other autoimmune conditions.

 - Physical examination: A doctor will look for signs of tenderness, swelling, heat, or limited movements in the knees and joints.
-They will also check for a low-grade fever and bumps under the skin.
+They will also check for a low grade fever and bumps under the skin.

 - Blood tests: These tests can identify inflammatory markers, such as erythrocyte sedimentation rate and C-reactive protein.
 Tests also look for rheumatoid factor (RF), an antibody present in 80% of individuals with RA, or cyclic citrullinated peptide (CCP), which is present in 60–70% of people with this condition.

-Various over-the-counter (OTC) and prescription medications can help manage an individual’s RA symptoms.
+Over-the-counter (OTC) and prescription medications can help manage an individual’s RA symptoms.